 Head Lice is very common in the UK, and usually occurs several times in primary school children.
 Head Lice are 2-3mm long and are grey brown in colour.
 They need blood to survive and get this by biting the scalp.
-This causes itching.
+This causes itching symptoms.

 How is it spread?

 Head Lice is spread by direct head to head contact.
 They cannot jump or fly.
 Head Lice cannot be spread by sharing pillows, towels or hats.
 Even Lice that are seen on pillows cannot be spread to another person.
 They can only be spread by walking from one strand of hair to another.
 Having Head Lice does not mean your hair is dirty.
 They actually prefer clean hair.

 Female Lice lay their eggs near the scalp to provide warmth.
 Once the eggs hatch, The golden brown shells (nits) remain stuck to the hair.
 However, this does not natural necessarily mean that you have Head Lice as the eggshells (nits) are not removed by successful treatment i.e. all live Lice may have been removed with just harmless eggshells remaining.

 Wash the hair normally and, before drying, use a fine toothed Head Lice detector comb to check for Lice.
 When hair is wet the Lice cannot move, therefore it is recommended to check wet hair.
 Pass the comb through the hair, then check the comb for Lice.
 If you find live Lice, ensure that you also check other members of your family before treating.

 - Combing Head Lice can be combed out of the hair using the Nitty Gritty NitFree Comb.
 It is the best highly effective and has received much publicity in recent years prevention form lice.